-If the Country attribute is used, the value of this attribute SHOULD contain the two-letter ISO3166 encoding of the country's name32, 33.
-The country, if used, MUST be used at most once.
-Any of the stateOrProvinceName (ST), Locality (L), organizationName (O), and organizationalUnitName (OU) attributes MAY be used and have their usual meaning.
+If the countryName (C) attribute is used, the value of this attribute SHOULD contain the two-letter ISO3166 encoding of the country's name^{33,34}.
+The countryName, if used, MUST be used at most once.

+Any of the stateOrProvinceName (ST), localityName (L), organisationName (O), and organisationalUnitName (OU) attributes MAY be used and SHOULD be used in the intended X.501 sense.

-The use of at least one descriptive organizationName O attribute in the DN is RECOM-MENDED.
+The use of at least one descriptive organisationName (O) attribute in the DN is RECOM-MENDED.